Turn to this Christmas wreath cookie recipe for a cute sweet treat this holiday season!

 11. Enjoy the fruits of your Christmas wreath cookie recipe!

 Note: While this particular Christmas wreath cookies recipe only calls for using a few red M&Ms per wreath, feel free to get a little more creative.
 For instance, you could simply use more M&Ms or you could use multiple colors (to make it look like Christmas lights).
-Oh, and speaking of Christmas lights, you should also add these Christmas light cupcakes and Christmas tree brownie bites to your holiday baking to-do list!
+Oh, and speaking of Christmas lights, you should also add these Christmas light cupcakes to your holiday baking to-do list!

 If your sweet tooth is begging for mercy and you’d like some non-dessert options for your menu check out: